David A. Kenny

 APIM with Distinguishable Dyads Macro

-This moderation macro, called APIMDtext, was written by David A. Kenny, Department of Psychology, University of Connecticut (please email me).
-This is Version 1, completed on May 25, 2010 and revised on May 15, 2011.
+This moderation macro, called APIMDtext, was written by David A. Kenny, Department of Psychology, University of Connecticut .
+This is Version 1, completed on May 25, 2010 and revised on May 15, 2011 and May 22, 2012 and again on January 18, 2013.
 This marco may well contain errors and will certainly be revised, and so it is advisable to return for updates.
+A correction was made on June 29, 2014.
+This macro has been replaced by shiny app that can be accessed at APIM_MM and an extensive description is available on here.

 The APIM is a model for dyadic data.
 It is assumed that the data have a pairwise structure.
 The dataset needs to be in pairwise format.
 To convert an individual file to a pairwise data click here.
-One variable has an effect on another and that effect is the effect of one’s own score, the actor effect, and the effect of one’s partner, the partner effect.
+One variable has an effect on another and that effect can be either the effect from one’s own score, the actor effect, or the effect from one’s partner, the partner effect.
 It is assumed that the dyad members are distinguishable, e.g., one member is the husband and the other member is the wife.

 Thank You!